plastrd/Kibrary1/README.md

 -------------------

--->Add new book in database.
+--->Add new book in database.

  Method: POST